 What is infliximab?

-Infliximab is a prescription medication used to treat some kinds of autoimmune diseases such as rheumatoid arthritis, psoriasis, psoriatic arthritis, ankylosing spondylitis, Crohn’s disease, and ulcerative colitis.
+Infliximab is a medication used to treat autoimmune diseases such as rheumatoid arthritis, psoriasis, psoriatic arthritis, ankylosing spondylitis, Crohn’s disease, and ulcerative colitis.
+For more information, please see the MotherToBaby fact sheets on rheumatoid arthritis (https://mothertobaby.org/fact-sheets/rheumatoid-arthritis/), psoriasis and psoriatic arthritis https://mothertobaby.org/fact-sheets/psoriasis-and-pregnancy/) and ankylosing spondylitis (https://mothertobaby.org/fact-sheets/ankylosing-spondylitis/).
 Infliximab is called a tumor necrosis factor-alpha (TNF) inhibitor because it binds to and blocks TNF, a substance in the body that causes inflammation in the joints, spine, and skin.
-Infliximab is given as an intravenous (IV) infusion.
-Infliximab is sold under the brand name Remicade®.
+Infliximab is given as an intravenous (IV) infusion and is sold under the brand name Remicade®.

-Individuals break down medications at different rates.
-On average, it takes about 7 weeks after the last infusion of infliximab for most of the medication to be cleared from the body.
-It’s recommended that you talk to your health care provider before you stop taking any medication.
+It is recommended that you talk to your healthcare provider before you stop taking this medication.
 The benefits of taking infliximab and treating your autoimmune condition during pregnancy need to be compared with the possible risks of continuing the medication.

-Can taking infliximab during pregnancy increase the risk for miscarriage?
+Can taking infliximab during pregnancy increase the chance for miscarriage?

-Having an autoimmune disease may increase the chance for miscarriage, which makes it difficult to find out whether the medications used to treat these diseases can also cause miscarriage.
-While some small studies suggest a higher rate of miscarriage among women treated with infliximab early in pregnancy, other studies do not.
-A recent study looking at 495 women exposed to a TNF inhibitor early in pregnancy (almost one third of the women were taking infliximab) did not find an increased risk for miscarriage.
-More research is needed to confirm if this medication is associated with a higher chance of miscarriage.
+Miscarriage can occur in any pregnancy.
+Having an autoimmune disease may increase the chance for miscarriage, which makes it hard to know if the medications used to treat these diseases can also cause miscarriage.
+While some small studies suggest a higher chance of miscarriage among women treated with infliximab early in pregnancy, other studies do not.
+A recent study looking at 495 women exposed to a TNF inhibitor early in pregnancy (almost one third of the women were taking infliximab) did not find an increased chance for miscarriage.

 A study published in 2009 looked at birth defects reported in mothers who used a TNF inhibitor during pregnancy.
-The authors suggested these medications could cause VACTERL association.
-VACTERL association is a pattern of birth defects that includes vertebral (spine), anal, cardiac (heart), tracheal-esophageal (structures in the neck), renal (kidney), and limb (arms and legs) defects.
-Two or more of these defects must be found for a baby to be diagnosed with VACTERL association.
-This study had many problems including limited data, voluntary reporting, and misdiagnosis of VACTERL association.
-Therefore, it does not support the conclusion that TNF inhibitors cause an increased risk for a pattern of birth defects.
+The authors suggested these medications could cause VACTERL association, a pattern of birth defects that includes vertebral (spine), anal, cardiac (heart), tracheal-esophageal (structures in the neck), renal (kidney), and limb (arms and legs) defects.
+However, this study had many problems including limited data, voluntary reporting, and misdiagnosis of VACTERL association.
+Therefore, it does not support the conclusion that TNF inhibitors cause an increased chance for a pattern of birth defects.

 In summary, small studies looking at infliximab use during pregnancy have not shown an increased risk for birth defects.
-It is also reassuring that a large amount of infliximab is not thought to reach the pregnancy during the first trimester.
-However, results from more studies are needed before we can be sure of the effects of infliximab on a pregnancy.
+It is also reassuring that a large amount of infliximab is not thought to reach the developing baby during the first trimester.

-Because infliximab is a big protein, recent information suggests that a large amount of the medication is not able to cross the placenta and reach the baby until later in the second trimester.
-The placenta is a temporary organ that develops during pregnancy and works as the blood connection between you and your baby.
-As the pregnancy continues, more infliximab is thought to cross the placenta and reach the developing baby.
+Recent information suggests that large amounts infliximab do not cross the placenta to reach the developing baby in the first trimester.
+(The placenta is a temporary organ that develops during pregnancy and works as the blood connection between you and your baby.)
+As pregnancies continue, more of the medication is able to cross the placenta.
+As the pregnancy continues, more infliximab is believed to cross the placenta and reach the developing baby.

-At this time, there is limited information looking at the use of infliximab after the first trimester.
-Although more infliximab may cross the placenta later in pregnancy, there have not been any reports that have shown increased risks to the baby when a mother takes infliximab in the second or third trimester.
-As of today, there are no official recommendations to either stop or continue the use of infliximab later in pregnancy.
-The decision to use this medication in the later part of pregnancy should be made with your health care provider, and may be based on your condition and the severity of your symptoms.
+At this time, there have not been any reports showing increased risks to the baby when a mother takes infliximab in the second or third trimester.
+There are no official recommendations to either stop or continue the use of infliximab later in pregnancy.
+The decision to use this medication in the later part of pregnancy should be made with your healthcare provider, and be based on your condition and the severity of your symptoms.